novendo-rgb/Popularity-Spotify-Prediction/README.md

 - Applied Label Encoding to the target variable for classification.
 - Divided the dataset into training and testing sets for both features and target variables with an 80:20 ratio.
 - Used feature scaling for models that are sensitive to the scale of input data.

+## Modelling
+- Created three classification models, namely **K-Nearest Neighbors (KNN)**, **Support Vector Machine (SVM)**, and **Random Forest Classifier**.
+- Used GridSearchCV for each model to find the optimal parameters.
+- The best estimator from GridSearchCV was trained on the training dataset.
+- Made predictions on the test dataset using the trained model.
+- Generated the confusion matrix and calculated the accuracy score for the model's predictions.
+- Created a classification report to evaluate precision, recall, and F1-score.
+- Calculated both training and test accuracy to assess model performance.